Best Clay Bar

 clay bar process

 You will hear and read varying opinions as to the actual clay bar process based on where you gather your information.
-Meaning this specifically: just how does the clay bar work.
+Meaning this specifically:

-My opinion based on testing and experience says that the clay bar works by shearing any forms of surface contaminants that have stuck to your car paint.
 But with that said; air born pollutants/contaminants do not discriminate.
-This means that if your car paint has contaminants, then virtually every other component of material on your car may have the same contaminants in varying degrees based on the material.
+This means that if your car paint has contaminants, then virtually every other component of your car will have the same contaminants in varying degrees based on the material.

-For example: glass is a harder material than the clear coat on your paint.
-Some forms of air born contaminants may not attach to your car glass as easily as they do on your car paint.
 The critical point of this is that the clay bar (in whichever version you choose) has the ability to remove these surface contaminants on hard surfaces rather easily, but not so good when trying to use on other materials like rubber, rubberized plastics, or black vinyl trim, etc.

 You perform the clay bar process by using a lubricant of some kind (more on the example below) that allows you to rub the clay bar back and forth across the surface you are treating, which allows the clay bar to shear away these unwanted forms of contaminants.